 The Benefits and Programs API provides benefit, program, and resource information for over 40 health and human services available to NYC residents.
 The data is kept up-to-date, including the most recent applications, eligibility requirements, and application dates.
 Information in this dataset is used on ACCESS NYC and Growing Up NYC.

-I consult city governments regarding digital policy, standards and best practices, leading to legislation being passed and creation of innovation roles.
+I consult city governments regarding digital policy, standards and best practices leading to legislation being passed and creation of innovation roles.
+While at the NYC Mayor's Office, I informed social services policy and legislation to reflect resident and service delivery needs.

 I designed and produced experiences for the built environment, ranging from intimate immersive media to expansive buildings.